 Greetings fellow BudgetTravellers- excited to share with you another instalment in my Cheap Eats series.
-This edition, we are discovering the best cheap eats in Malta thanks to a collaboration with Dealchecker and a little help from my Maltese friends Karen and Kylee.
-Plus if you are planning a visit to Malta, do checkout my earlier guide to backpacking in Malta and Gozo.
+This edition, we are discovering the best cheap eats in Malta with a little help from my Maltese friends Karen and Kylee.
+Plus if you are planning a visit to Malta, do checkout my new guide to the best cheap eats in Gozo , our recent adventure of Discovering Malta with locals and also my guide to backpacking in Malta and Gozo.

 If you’re anything like me, travelling is basically an excuse to try out all the wonderful food the world has to offer.
 However, trying to decipher where locals like to eat and which restaurants are tourist traps usually leaves me a little hangry and I end up eating at the nearest place that sells anything resembling food.